 - No elements found.
 Consider changing the search query.

 - See the impact we create

 - Knowledge sharing

-Fair Wear member brands are committed to improving the lives of garment workers around the world.
-They are already going above and beyond the industry norm to improve conditions at the factories of their suppliers,and we’re here to support them every step of the way.
+Fair Wear member brands are committed to improving the lives of garment workers worldwide.
+They are already going above and beyond the industry norm to improve conditions at their suppliers’ factories, and we’re here to support them every step of the way.

 Being a Fair Wear member means that you take the social side of sustainability seriously.
 It means that you are working towards the high bar that Fair Wears sets, in line with international standards and conventions to minimise risk for workers.
 It means that you are serious about protecting the rights of workers and making the factories you source from a safe and empowering place to work.

 Our one-on-one approach with our member brands is what sets us apart from other initiatives.
 We recognise that the needs and challenges that brands face can vary.
 Therefore, we work closely with brands providing tailored guidance and direction.
 Brands have the ability to influence conditions at the factory level and with this ability comes great responsibility.
 Our role is to hold them accountable, make sure they are continuously improving, and push them to raise the bar for social sustainability in the industry.